JamesSwift/ImageManager/README.md

 A PHP class and set of functions to make automatically re-sizing images on your web site simple and secure.

-This project's code has basically just been copied and pasted from the main [SWDF](https://github.com/James-Swift/SWDF) repo.
-Updates are coming slowly, focusing on improving the code (particularly rationalising the return values of the functions) and adding Documentation (phpDoc) to the code.
-Although the code is still being neatened up, it's ready to use.
+Although this is an early version and the code is still being neatened up, it's ready to use if you would like to try it out.

 To get a copy of the code, at your terminal type: